ferrocene/ferrocene/src/macros.rst

    #. :def_p:`fls_3zn4dz19nyvq`
-      If the :term:`macro invocation` appears as part of a :term:`statement`, the output is required to constitute zero or more :term:`statement`\ s.
+      If the :term:`macro invocation` appears as part of a :term:`statement`, the output is required to constitute zero or more :term:`[statement]s`.

    #. :def_p:`fls_nsh2vwx8oiw`
       If the :term:`macro invocation` appears as part of an